cbrgm/telegram-robot-rss/README.md

 Blue RSS RSS is an RSS Bot for the Telegram Messenger.
 Subscribe to different news channels and stay up-to-date.
 Receive instant messages in your Messenger app when websites are updated, e. g. on news pages, blogs or audio/video logs.

+### Usage

 Blue RSS has an easy-to-use user interface to get started.
-Write the @bluerssbot via telegram.
+Write the [@bluerssbot][2f7e3ad7] via telegram.
 Use the following commands to manage your subscriptions:

+  [2f7e3ad7]: https://telegram.me/bluerssbot "BlueRSS"

 **Controls**
 `/start` - Activates the bot.
 If you have subscribed to RSS feeds, you will receive news from now on